owentechnologist/roach-semantic-lookup/README.md

 # note that the rag option will specifically allow for retrieving context and information dynamically (You can edit the ragdata.json file to add additional data)

 >[!NOTE]
-> If you haven't already: try asking:  " who is Spencer? "  using rag
+> If you haven't already: try asking:  " who is Spencer? "  using the rag drop down option
-> Then Save the response (assuming it seems useful)
+> Then deliberately Save the response by clicking the radio button labelled True and giving the response a rating of 3 or higher stars  (hopefully, the response from the LLM is useful enough to warrant caching)
 <hr>

-* You could then provide a prompt like:
+* You could then again choose the rag drop down and provide a prompt like:

 ```
 tell me about Spencer
 ```

+Which will be similar enough to result in the cached response being returned.

-* or you could test different rag-enriched subjects:
+* or you could test different rag-enriched subjects with prompts like the following when choosing the rag drop down option:

 ```
 What database did Shipt use before they switched to cockroachDB?